Geriatric Mental Health

 Geriatric Mental Health Initiative

-Mental health services offered in older adult centers include screenings to determine mental health needs, supportive and evidenced-based therapeutic counseling (which may be individual, group, family, or couples counseling), engagement activities to raise awareness about mental health symptoms and concerns, as well as providing information and referrals.
+Mental health services offered in older adult centers include screenings to determine mental health needs, supportive and evidenced-based therapeutic counseling (which may be individual, group, family, or couples counseling), engagement activities to provide education and raise awareness about mental health symptoms, as well as providing information and referrals.

-Our mental health services are available to all older New Yorkers ages 60 and older and are provided by bilingual/bicultural licensed clinicians who speak the local community’s spoken languages, including Cantonese, Mandarin, Italian, Russian, and Spanish.
-You do not have to be an older adult center member to receive service.
-Services are offered in-person, virtually, or telephonically.
+Our mental health services are available to all older New Yorkers ages 60 and older and are provided by bilingual/bicultural licensed clinicians who speak the community’s spoken languages, including Cantonese, Mandarin, Italian, Russian, and Spanish.
+You do not have to be an older adult center member to receive services.
+Services are offered in-person, virtually, or telephonically based on an individual’s preference.

 Mental Health Warning Signs

 Mental Health impacts how we think, feel, and how we cope with life stressors.
-Some signs that may indicate that a person should consider reaching out for help include:
+Below are some signs that may indicate that a person should consider reaching out to speak with a mental health professional for help and support and include:

 • Feelings of sadness or hopelessness